Updated: Nov 8

 This goes for everything we look at, from the most distant scene to something we visually study close up.
-I often tell my students when discussing this phenomenon that at the end of the month when your money is tight, you can choose to look at a specific transaction on your bank statement without looking at the balance, even though these columns are right next to one another.
+I often tell my students when discussing this phenomenon, that at the end of the month when your money is tight, you can choose to look at a specific transaction on your bank statement without looking at the balance, even though these columns are right next to one another.

 My second point is that generally speaking we as humans are rather lazy when confronted with visual information input.
-We would rather ignore, or gloss over, than have to work hard.
+We would rather ignore, or gloss over than have to work hard.
 What do I mean?
 Well when given a very busy composition to look at, instead of taking our time and working through each focus point of information, most of us would choose to ignore the whole photograph and just move on.
 I think this again is because we are continually bombarded by so much visual information on a second to second basis that we very often choose not to look at everything, again just so that we can cope.

-Isn't it funny, on the other side of the coin, when it comes to taking photographs, when I ask a student why they created such a busy composition in the first place?
+Isn't it funny, on the other side of the coin, when it comes to taking photographs when I ask a student why they created such a busy composition in the first place?
 The answer I often get is that they just want their photograph to be interesting.
 On the contrary, most great compositions are achieved through simplicity.
 It has as much to do with what we choose to leave out when photographing, than what we decide to include.
 By removing elements in a composition, we create mystery and interest.
 Success is achieved by introducing the story and letting the viewer complete it using their imagination.

 Now we move on to prints for the wall using the same principles just discussed.
 I have found that the artwork within an interior is most effective when it is considered as a focal point that compliments the design itself.
 Simplicity here is again, most often the key.
-When artworks are heavy packed with visual points it will have the opposite effect by moving the viewer's eye away.
+When artworks are heavily packed with visual points, it will have the opposite effect by moving the viewer's eye away.
 Simplicity feels airy and light and can be revisited over and over.
 It offers a welcome break from the busyness of life and a breath of fresh air.
 Less here is undoubtedly more.

 Silver Waters Collection by Samantha Osner